 - Jurisdictions With Worker Protections Based on Sexual Orientation or Gender Identity

 - Sexual Orientation in the Law in Philadelphia

-- New Jersey Legal Protection for LGBT Workers
+- New Jersey Legal Protection for LGBTQ Workers

 - Gender Identity or Expression in Discrimination Law

 - Harassment Based On Sexual Orientation or Gender Identity